epremer/perfect-english-medigo-blue/README.md

 Perfect English Website
 -------------------------------------------------------------------
-This is the code for my professional portfolio website, from an altered free online website template called Medigo - blue, by TemplateMo.com. https://templatemo.com/tm-460-medigo
+This is the code for the Perfect English China website, from an altered free online website template called Medigo - blue, by TemplateMo.com. https://templatemo.com/tm-460-medigo

 -------------------------------------------------------------------